 If you’re wondering how to choose puppy food for your furbaby, we have a few helpful tips.
-Firstly, be sure to look for a commercial diet that is specifically labeled for puppies.
-If your puppy is a large or giant breed, a diet specifically formulated for large breed puppies is necessary to ensure your puppy receives an adequate balance of minerals to support his growth.
-Your puppy should continue to eat commercially cooked puppy food until he is fully grown, which for most breeds occurs around a year of age.
+Firstly, be sure to choose a commercial diet that is specifically labeled for puppies.
+If your puppy is a large or giant breed, there are breed and size-specific diets that ensure your puppy receives an adequate balance of minerals to support their growth.
+Your puppy should continue to eat commercially cooked puppy food until he is fully grown, which is around one year of age for most breeds.

 To help you choose an appropriate product, you can learn how to read a pet food label, consult your veterinarian for product recommendations, and check to make sure the pet food manufacturer you choose meets the World Small Animal Veterinary Association’s standards for reputable pet food companies.

-The bottom line is that raw diets are not recommended for any dog, but especially not for growing puppies.
-Puppies are particularly susceptible to the risks of raw diets due to their immature immune systems and rapid rate of growth.
-The diet you choose for your puppy has a major impact on his growth and development.
-Set your puppy up for success later in life by choosing a puppy food that is safe, effective, and nutritionally complete and balanced, and pair it with the best puppy treats to add variety to your young doggy’s diet.
+The bottom line is that raw diets are not recommended nor proven beneficial for any dog.
+However, puppies are particularly susceptible to the risks of raw diets due to their immature immune systems and rapid rate of growth.
+The diet you choose for your puppy has a major impact on their growth and development.
+So, set your puppy up for success later in life by choosing a puppy food that is safe, effective, nutritionally complete, and balanced.